navorite/sessionic/README.md

 ## Running in browser

 1. Build the extension locally
-2. Run `pnpm run add` for Chromium or `pnpm run add:ff` for Firefox
+2. Run `pnpm run open` for Chromium or `pnpm run open:ff` for Firefox